gloygum/Aerofoil_for_signaloid/README.md

 # Output

 The code performs a loop over pressure fraction $f_p$ and outputs results to the file `liftdata/lift.csv` (NB: data storage needs to be mounted as `liftdata` before running).
-The output file is in CSV format and for onward processing should be cleared of distributional data with `"sed -E 's/Ux[[:alnum:]]*//g' lift.csv | tee lift2.csv\n"`.
+The output file is in CSV format and for onward processing should be cleared of distributional data with `sed -E 's/Ux[[:alnum:]]*//g' lift.csv | tee lift2.csv\n`.
 The columns in the data are

 | $f_p$ | $\bar{M}$ | $\bar{M}-\Delta M$ | $\bar{M} + \Delta M$ | $\bar{L}$ | $\bar{L}-\Delta L$ | $\bar{L}+\Delta L$ |
 | :---:| :---:| :---:|:---:|:---:| :---:|:---:|